 8. I realize that some believers are not zealous for the gospel work, some are not zealous for church truth, and some are not zealous for worship and devotion.
 One cannot follow others or judge others.
 Jesus is altogether "the Way, the Truth, the Life".
 These things are all a matter of individual exercise (our priesthood), and the real testimony of God cannot be faulted for our individual failures.
 If we find some among the gathered saints who are less than what we think is fitting, we might try to be a help, not leave them and give up God's testimony.

-9. Concerning church truth, if one found a happy assembly of Christians that meets in worldwide fellowship in accord with the Scripture and God's revival, should one not recognize it as true to God?
+9. Concerning church truth, if one found a happy assembly of Christians that meets in worldwide fellowship in full accord with the Scripture and God's revival, should one not recognize it as true to God?
 Let us consider the following G-R-E-A-T-W-A-Y: